Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 app.MapGet("/api/items/{id:int}", (int id) => $"Item ID is: {id}");
 ```

 This only works if the `id` is a number such as `/api/items/42`.
-Visiting `/api/items/apple` won’t work — the server returns a **404 Not Found**.
+Visiting `/api/items/apple` returns a **404 Not Found** — which means the server couldn’t find a matching endpoint.
 This helps prevent invalid data from reaching our code.

 By using route parameters, we can create APIs that return personalized messages or custom JSON based on user input.

-Learning route parameters is an important step toward building smarter, more flexible APIs that respond meaningfully to different requests.
+Let’s create some endpoints that return different responses based on what’s passed in the URL.

 ### Instructions:

-1. Checkpoint: **Favorite Color Message**

-- Create a GET endpoint at `/color/{favorite_color}` that returns a message like: `"Your favorite color is {favorite_color}!"`
+1. Checkpoint: Ceate a GET endpoint at `/color/{favorite_color}` that returns a message like: `"Your favorite color is blue!"` or `"Your favorite color is green!"`
-- Test it by visiting `/color/blue` or `/color/green`.

-Hint: Use a string route parameter to capture the color and return it in the response.
+Just replace `{favorite_color}` with a route parameter and use it in the response.

+Hint: Use string `favorite_color` inside the lambda.

-2. Checkpoint: **Order Status Checker**
+2. Checkpoint: Now let’s handle numbers using constraints.

-- Create a GET endpoint at `/order/{order_number:int}` that returns a message like: `"Order number {order_number} is being processed."`
+Create a GET endpoint at `/order/{order_number:int}` that responds with: `"Order number 1234 is being processed."`

-- Test by visiting `/order/1234`.
-Non-numeric order numbers should return a 404 error.
+Try `/order/1234` in the browser.
+If we use a word like `/order/abc`, we should see a 404 error — meaning the route only accepts numbers.

-Hint: Add `:int` after `{order_number}` to only allow numbers.
+Hint: Add `:int` after the parameter name in the URL pattern.

-3. Checkpoint: **Book Details JSON**
+3. Checkpoint: Let’s try returning a full object.

-Create a GET endpoint at `/book/{isbn}` that returns a JSON object with:
+Create a GET endpoint at `/book/{isbn}` that sends back a JSON object with:

-- `isbn`: the ISBN string from the route
+- `isbn`: the value from the URL

-- `title`: a fixed title, for example "API Basics"
+- `title`: `"API Basics"`

-- `available`: true
+- `available`: `true`

-Test by visiting `/book/9781234567890` and check the JSON response.
+Try visiting `/book/9781234567890` and check the JSON response.

-Hint: Return an anonymous object using syntax like:

-`new { isbn = ..., title = ..., available = ... }`
+Hint: Use `new { isbn = isbn, title = "...", available = true }` inside the lambda.

 **Solution:**